soler-he/catalogues/README.md

-# SOLER Catalogues
+# SOLER catalogues
 The [SOLER](https://soler-horizon.eu/) project provides three interlinked catalogues focusing on different aspects of energetic solar eruptions: coronal mass ejections (CME), solar flares, and solar energetic particles (SEP).

-You can access the catalogues' CSV files directly using the links below or use the interactive web-app provided at https://soler-eu.streamlit.app.
+The catalogues can be accessed directly via their CSV files using the links below or through an interactive web-app provided at https://soler-eu.streamlit.app.

 ## CME catalogue
 This catalogue contains coronal mass ejections (CMEs) with a speed > 1000 km/s obtained from the existing CME lists from the Large Angle and Spectrometric Coronagraph Experiment (LASCO) onboard Solar and Heliospheric Observatory (SOHO)